 That’s different than the “reply-to” which is the account that’s sending the message.

 If an email has bounced more than once, our system will stop trying to send to them.

-Submit a request with the name/email, and a Customer Happiness Specialist will follow up asap.
-If this is the cause, we’ll need to obtain permission from the end-user to remove the block, per policy, so we are not blacklisted for making the change without permission.
+Submit a request with the name/email, and a Customer Happiness Specialist will follow up ASAP.
+If this is the cause, we may need to obtain permission from the end user to remove the block, per policy, so we are not blacklisted for making the change without permission.
 If we unblock them and there's still an issue of their email bouncing, it will be blocked by the system again, so the user may need to investigate issues on their end as well.

 ➧ None of the Above...